norton120/pirate_baby/content/work_with_pb.md

 # Consulting and Contract Work

-Good software practices transcend languages, tools, and disciplines; but there is no substitute for hard-won experiential knowledge, no shortcut for seat time within a domain.
-If you need hardened Data expertise, you need _Pirate Baby_.
+There is no substitute for hard-won experience, no shortcut for seat time.
+If you need Engineers with a track record of success in Artificial Intelligence, Machine Learning and Data Engineering, you need _Pirate Baby_.

 ## What We Can Do Together